anchpop/wise_mans_haskell/book.md

 3) `type` is for renaming a type, like `type Polygon = [Point]`, which just makes `Dollar` be equivalent to `Double` and is mostly only used for making certain code easier to read.

 # Writing Real Haskell Programs

+!quickref(When writing real programs, you typically use `Stack` to actually build your code.
+Stack calls another program, Cabal, which then calls the haskell compiler GHC.To create a project, one uses `stack new <project name>`, which will create a project with some common conveniences like a folder for writing tests.
+You build your project with `stack build`, and run it with `stack exec <project-name>`.

+Code we write sometimes needs to interact with the outside world.
+For this, we use something called `IO` and the `main` function. `main` is a special function which is automatically called when your program starts.
+It has the type IO, which allows it to returns special instructions which are then executed.
+This is the way Haskell allows side-effects while maintaining purity.
+Examples include `print` which prints any value to the terminal, and `putStrLn` which puts a string on the terminal.
+Multiple IO actions can be chained together with the `>>` or `>>=` operators, which return themselves an IO action.
+To save on typing, one can also chain up a large number of IO actions with `do` notation, which just uses `>>=` internally.)

 !newthought(There are) a few things you must be able to do before you can write real Haskell programs.
 You need to be able to write a program, compile it, and run it.
 You need to be able to make this program do things that contain the dreaded *side-effects* - stuff that pure functions can't do, like read files or write text to the terminal.
 And, most importantly, you need a stylish environment to develop your Haskell in!